Cleaning A Nose Piercing – The Complete Guide

 Prepare the salt water solution

 You will be cleaning your nose piercing with saline, a.k.a. salt water.
-But you should not use just any salt water.
+Nevertheless, you should not use just any salt water.
 You can purchase a prepared saline mixture from most piercing studios or order some online.
 Otherwise, you can make your own salt water solution at home.

 If you are making your own cleaning solution for your piercing, then it's important to remember not to use table salt.
 Instead, you should use a fine-grain sea salt.
 You can find sea salt at most grocery stores with the spices.
-To make your own saline solution, combine one cup of warm distilled water with one-fourth teaspoon of sea salt, and stir until the salt dissolves.
+To make your own saline solution, combine one cup of warm distilled water with 1/4 teaspoon of sea salt, and stir until the salt dissolves.

 Whether you go with prepared saline or make your own, you should put the solution into a small bowl for cleaning your piercing.